-Executive Producer/Host Oregon Field Guide
+Videographer and Editor, Oregon Field Guide

 Prior to joining OPB in 2010, Jule spent several years working in Los Angeles as an independent director, producer and writer, making television programs for NBC, MSNBC, HBO, Sundance, MTV, Planet Green, Discovery and others.
 She also wrote and directed several China-based films that showed at film festivals in New York, Telluride and Venice.

 Producer, Oregon Field Guide